a fun & easy monoprinting portrait class

 Are you new to creating portraits, or do you feel a bit intimidated by it?
 Or are you a more experienced artist looking for new ways to create interesting texture and a looser style?

-In this 1 hour online workshop we’re going to create a beautiful portrait, based on a fun and easy monoprinting technique which is great for creatives of all levels!
+In this 1 hour online class we’re going to create a beautiful portrait, based on a fun and easy monoprinting technique which is great for creatives of all levels!

 This method is very helpful if you’re new to drawing portraits, because it provides an easy starting point and helps to get an understanding of the structure and proportions of the face.
 But it’s also an interesting technique for more advanced creatives to create texture and work in a looser style.

 And no worries, you don’t need any fancy tools – not even a gel plate or a plastic sheet!
 It’s a fun and simple method that will give beautiful and surprising results.